oscarlaaaa/oscarlaaaa/README.md

 #### What I'm currently working on
 * Learning Golang
 * Insider Websocket Game
-* Badminton Analytics Dashboard
 * My internship at Speedline Solutions 🍕

 #### Check out some of my projects 📖
-* [Badminton Analytics (WIP)](https://github.com/oscarlaaaa/badminton-analytics): An analytics dashboard that allows players to look up their favourite singles players, see their stats, and compare against others.
 * [Badminton Singles API](https://badminton-api.com): A webscraper + API that scrapes TournamentSoftware for singles matches, and stores it to be easily queried through URL parameters.
 * [ScoutNinja!](https://scoutninja.herokuapp.com): A scavenger game inspired by Geoguesser where players can create scavenger games on google maps, and send them to friends to play.